-Grants of Plan-Based Awards for Fiscal 2012
+Grants of Plan-Based Awards for Fiscal 2013

-As described above in the Compensation Discussion and Analysis, under our 2004 Stock and Incentive Awards Plan and employment agreements with certain of our NEOs, we granted stock options and non-equity incentive awards (i.e., cash bonuses) to certain of our NEOs in fiscal 2012.
-The following table sets forth information regarding all such stock options and awards.
+As described above in the Compensation Discussion and Analysis, under our 2004 Stock and Incentive Awards Plan and employment agreements with certain of our NEOs, we granted restricted stock, stock options and non-equity incentive awards (i.e., cash bonuses) to certain of our NEOs in fiscal 2013.
+The following table sets forth information regarding all such awards.